WHO tempers quick vaccine hopes - RFI

 - Workers avoiding office -

-All over the world, businesses and individuals are counting the cost of the pandemic, as flare-ups continue to force governments into imposing lockdowns.
+All over the world, businesses and individuals are counting the cost of the pandemic, as flare-ups continue to force governments into imposing restrictions.

+France registered 8,975 new coronavirus cases over the past 24 hours, its highest daily figure since the pandemic swept into the country last March.

+The rise comes as Paris and other cities have started requiring face masks in all public areas, including for children above 11 who returned to school this week.

+The 46th Deauville American film festival in Normandy opened Friday evening with people wearing masks and social distancing.
+But there were few, if any American movie stars this year.

-Even in areas where restrictions have eased, those who can work from home prefer to keep doing so rather than return to the office.
+Even in areas where curbs have eased, those who can work from home prefer to keep doing so rather than return to the office.

 In London's normally bustling centre, eateries once packed with customers are suffering.

-"People saw they can work from home... we can't serve someone from home," said Berat, the manager at a Turkish restaurant close to St Paul's Cathedral that only has 15 percent of its usual custom.

-Prime Minister Boris Johnson's government is trying to encourage Britons to return to the office, but that is easier said than done.
+British Prime Minister Boris Johnson's government is trying to encourage people to return to the office, but that is easier said than done.

 Oil giant BP, which is slashing 10,000 jobs after the pandemic crushed energy demand and prices, is actively encouraging non-frontline staff to work from home.